 Figure 2-1 gives the dimensions of the power supply cabinet.
-These dimensions apply to all five models.
+These dimensions apply to both models.
 The cabinet has plastic feet that are shaped to ensure self-alignment when stacked with other Agilent Technologies System II cabinets.
 The feet may be removed for rack mounting.

 The power supply can be mounted in a standard 19 inch rack panel or enclosure.
-Rack mounting accessories for this unit are listed on page 12, under Options of Chapter 1.
+Rack mounting accessories for this unit are listed under options (page 11) of Chapter 1.
 Complete installation instructions are included with each rack mounting kit.
 Instrument support rails are required for non-stationary installations.
 These are normally supplied with the cabinet and are not included with the rack mounting kits.